 You could also find more information on the website of Climate Strategies here

-New report published: Investments in Climate Friendly Materials to Strengthen the Recovery Package
+Report, June 2020: Investments in Climate Friendly Materials to Strengthen the Recovery Package

 Supporting investments in climate friendly production and recycling of materials as part of the European and national Covid-19 recovery packages can both achieve the short term objective of effective recovery spending for boosting the economy and creating jobs as well as deliver climate and long-term economic benefits.
 In order to realize the full economic and climate benefits of investment support, a rapid implementation of the policy package envisaged in the European Green Deal is required.

 Report, October 2019: Building blocks for a climate-neutral European industrial sector

 The science is clear: global warming must be limited to 1.5 degrees Celsius to avoid catastrophic impacts.
 The Paris Agreement recognises the 1.5C-limit as well.
 The production of basic materials –cement, iron and steel, paper, aluminium, as well as chemicals and petrochemicals – is one of the main contributors to climate change, accounting for approximately 25% of global CO2 emissions, and around 16% of EU GHG emissions.

 Jan Stede, Stefan Pauliuk, Gilang Hardadi, Karsten Neuhoff.
 Carbon pricing of basic materials: Incentives and risks for the value chain and consumers, Ecological Economics, 189, 107168.
 2021